Interactive Tutorials: Learn Higher-Kinded-J by Building

 void exercise1_yourFirstChallenge() {

 // 1.
-Context: What you're working with
+Context: what we are working with

 Either<String, Integer> value = Either.right(42);